My PowerPoint slides are proprietary.

-The slides themselves are my IP, and often I must refuse well-meaning requests for a “copy of your slide deck” as if it’s just something I hand out to passersby.
-Like shareware.
+The slides themselves are my IP, and often I must refuse well-meaning requests for a “copy of your slide deck” as if it is just something I hand out to passersby, a sort of shareware.

 In fact, some folks actually expect to get a copy of my presentation’s slides, which indicates to me how far down that sorry road we have come . . . the presentation is just a formality, really just a formal group slide reading.

 Why pay attention if you’ll get a copy anyway?

 Uh . . . no.

 I believe that this strange tradition of passing out copies of presentation slides just prior to a talk was launched because most presentations feature slides that are virtually unreadable on the screen.
 They feature dense blocks of text that assault audience sensibilities.
 Hence, the tail began wagging the dog, as unreadable slides required that hand-outs be supplied so that something could be intelligible.

 This, of course, has led to mind-numbing presentations, where folks in the audience shuffle and rattle paper constantly as they “follow along.”